astriaorg/astria/specs/execution-api.md

 When configuring conductor, you can configure the time at which blocks are executed in your rollup using the `execution_commitment_level` in the config file.
 If this is configured to a higher level of commitment, no action will be taken upon receiving lower commitments.

-`CreateBlock` is called to create a new execution chain block when the `execution_commitment_level` has been been reached for a given block.
-Upon receipt of a new block, the conudctor calls `UpdateCommitmentState` to update the commitment at the level of the `execution_commitment_level` and any level above it.
+`CreateBlock` is called to create a new execution chain block when the `execution_commitment_level` has been reached for a given block.
+Upon receipt of a new block, the conductor calls `UpdateCommitmentState` to update the commitment at the level of the `execution_commitment_level` and any level above it.

 `execution_commitment_level` options, and changes to execution:
 - `HEAD` (default)